miriamwanjo/Udacity-Azure-CI-CD-Pipeline/README.md

    8. Now that your continuous delivery is set up, you can push any changes to your github repo and this automatically triggers your pipeline to run and test - making sure that your project is always in a testable and deployable state which is the main point of continuous integration/ continuous delivery

-   9. Once your are done, ensure to go back to your azure portal and delete all the resources you have created including the resource groups and the app services so that you do not incur additional costs.
+   9. Once you are done, ensure to go back to your azure portal and delete all the resources you have created including the resource groups and the app services so that you do not incur additional costs.

 ## Enhancements

-< The project expectations were clearly outlined and the way the project was broken down into different categories helped to create an understanding on how each step relates to another.
+The project expectations were clearly outlined and the way the project was broken down into different categories helped to create an understanding on how each step relates to another.
 The machine learning prediction app was interesting as well.

 ## Demo